activeadmin/activeadmin/docs/documentation.md

 ## Usage with devise

-If you want to use the devise gem for (admin) authentification, add it to your Gemfile
+If you want to use the devise gem for (admin) authentication, add it to your Gemfile

 ```ruby